 This morning our first stop will be at Fogg Dam.
 Originally built as a rice-plantation the area has become a conservation reserve and is now an important refuge for various bird species including Comb-crested Jacana, Magpie Geese, Pied Heron, Intermediate Egrets and Pigmy Goose.

 Continue into Kakadu via the Arnhem Highway.
-Our first stop in Kakadu will be at the Mamukala Wetlands.
+Our first stop in Kakadu National Park will be at the Mamukala Wetlands.
 Here, we’ll visit the bird hide and take a short hike.
 Mamukala is a haven for various species of duck, egret, geese and ibis.

 Next, we’ll start to make our way south towards Cooinda, stopping for a quick look at the Bowali Visitor and Information Centre.
 Bowali provides visitors with a wealth of information and displays on the Park and its habitats and helps you get a good feel for Park and where we’ll be travelling.